 This piece is written by Larissa Saco.
 Larissa Saco is a Graduate Student Researcher with Academic Technology Services.
 She is a doctoral student in the Department of Sociology with scholarly interests in education, social stratification, and cultural sociology.
 Prior to graduate school, she worked as a research assistant on K-12 education program evaluations for MDRC, a social policy research organization.

 Around the world, over 1 billion people have a disability, accounting for approximately 15% of the global population.
-At UC Davis, 1,848 students were eligible to receive accommodations through the Student Disability Center in the 2018-2019 academic year, indicating an approximate 22% jump in the number of students served from the 2017-2018 academic year.
+At UC Davis, 1,848 students were eligible to receive accommodations through the Student Disability Center in the fall quarter of 2019, indicating an approximate 22% jump in the number of students served from the fall quarter of 2018.
 In light of these global and local statistics, how do we know that our online content is accessible to students with disabilities?

 Section 508 defines accessibility in online spaces as “how easily — or how successfully — a person with a disability can locate, get to, and understand information they want or need, as well as how well they can interact with functionality.”
 There are four principles for web content that are outlined in the federal policy known as Section 508, which requires federal agencies to make internet communication technology (ICT) equivalently accessible for people with disabilities and those without disabilities.
 These four principles include perceivable information, operable interface and navigation, understandable information and functionality, and robust interpretation across technology types and advancements.